ytakefuji/counting-for-entomologists/README.md

 <pre>
-This repository introduces a new tool on object counting for entomologists.
+This new repository introduces a new tool on object counting for entomologists.

 Counting the number of dead bugs or insect corpses on a plane is tedius and a very time-consuming task.